Are you preparing for baby and wondering WHAT exactly you should be focusing on while you wait?

-You can check out the Ultimate Breastfeeding class here.
-In my opinion, this is an excellent value for expecting moms at only $19.
+The Ultimate Breastfeeding class by Milkology is, in my opinion, an excellent value for expecting moms (or new moms) at only $27.

 By the way – you get lifetime access once you purchase the course, so you can use it with future children too!

 P.S., If you’re a working mom, you’ll also want to check out the new Back to Work Pumping class that is also available from Milkology.

 #3.
 Preparing to SLEEP: Baby Sleep Made Simple